2556 N. Milwaukee Avenue,

 2 people favorited this theater

 The Logan Square Theatre, named for the northwestern Chicago neighborhood it was situated in, opened in 1913.
 It was originally a vaudeville house, but was soon acquired by the Lubliner & Trinz circuit and converted into a movie theatre.
 It could seat almost 1,320.
-The theatre was renamed the Rio Theatre in 1934, and renamed the Mars Theatre in 1949.
+The theatre was renamed the Rio Theatre in 1934, and renamed the Mars Theatre October 7, 1949.

 The Logan Square Theatre was different from another Logan Square neighborhood movie house, the Logan Theatre, which is still open and operating as a quad, and originally was called the Paramount Theatre.